 We currently have units meeting in Newtown, Brecon, Ammanford, Llanelli, Cardigan and Pembroke Dock.

-If you would like more information in the meantime please feel free to email firstname.lastname@example.org or call 101 and ask for the Volunteer Police Cadet Coordinator.
+If you would like more information please feel free to email email@example.com or call 101 and ask for the Volunteer Police Cadet Coordinator.

 You can also get more information on the Volunteer Police Cadets by visiting www.vpc.police.uk

-Further opportunities for adult Volunteer leaders include expedition leader qualifications, sporting qualifications and gaining presentation and leadership skills.
+There's also an opportunity for volunteer leaders to gain expedition leader qualifications, sporting qualifications, as well as presentation and leadership skills.
 Along with these you will get to see the best of the young people of Dyfed-Powys and watch them grow and develop under your guidance.